Gamershmidt/Sudoku-solver-using-Ant-Colony-Optimization/README.md

 ## Dataset Explanation

 Our dataset will comprise various Sudoku puzzles that our program will have to solve.
 The link below leads to the code used for generating Sudoku puzzles.
-It produces a single string of numbers, where zeros represent empty spaces on the Sudoku grid with size \(9 \times 9\).
+It produces a single string of numbers, where zeros represent empty spaces on the Sudoku grid with size (9 $\times$ 9).
 We will use this code to create 100 examples for our dataset ([accessible link](https://www.kaggle.com/datasets/bryanpark/sudoku)).